 Even so, for the most part, we are silenced and uncounted.

 WESurviveAbuse.com was started to keep us all from remaining unstoried.
 Our testimonies, lessons, and stories ought to be shared with the world.
 This is THAT platform.

 Today, I am filled with gratitude and joy.

-I have gained joy, clarity, happiness, and peace all around me.
+I am gaining joy, clarity, happiness, and peace all around me.

 Like Millions of other women, children, and men throughout the world……

 I Am a Survivor!